 Most common diseases result from a combination of exposure to environmental factors and the effects of variations in multiple genes.
 Inherited variations confer individual risks that can be distinguishable from the population-based average, and hundreds of such variations have been discovered over the last several years for conditions ranging from schizophrenia to Parkinson disease to coronary artery disease.
 However, for most conditions the genetic variations discovered to date explain only a small fraction of the heritable component of disease risk in any given individual—for example, in type 2 diabetes well over a dozen genetic variations have been discovered, yet collectively they explain only 5–10% of heritable disease risk.

 Obtaining a medical family history provides the most effective current method to rapidly determine whether an individual is at genetic risk of developing common disorders.
 Additionally, for most individuals family history captures at least some of the environmental and cultural contributors to disease risk.
-For many common diseases, patient-reported family history of disease in first-degree relatives is highly ...
+For many common diseases, patient-reported family history of disease in first-degree ...